News

 Since 2010, the John Fries Award has recognised the contribution and achievement of early career practitioners from Australia and New Zealand.
 The Award matches the philanthropic support of the Fries family with the Copyright Agency’s enduring commitment to the career development of artists.
 As a result, the Award has profiled an outstanding group of more than 120 finalists and winners.

 2019 John Fries Award finalists are Madison Bycroft (Marseilles, France/Adelaide, SA); Betty Chimney & Raylene Walatinna (Indulkana Community, APY Lands, SA); Dean Cross (Sydney, NSW); David Greenhalgh (Canberra, ACT); Nadia Hernàndez (Sydney, NSW); Jenna Lee (Brisbane QLD/London, UK); Hayley Millar Baker (Melbourne, VIC); Elena Papanikolakis (Sydney, NSW); The Ryan Sisters (Pip and Natalie Ryan, Melbourne, VIC); and Justine Youssef (Sydney, NSW).
-Curator Miriam Kelly
+Curator Miriam Kelly.

 COOL HUNTER PREDICTIONS: HAYLEY MILLAR BAKER